Fighting aging is no fun, but there’s no need for nips, tucks, and modifications. Strength training benefits us in a host of different ways.

 Squats – Works the glutes, lower back, hamstring, and calves.

 Hold a weight across the chest or upper back.
 Squat down then stand up again.

 Chest Press – Works the chest, shoulders, and biceps.

 Lie on your back, bend your knees with your feet on the floor.
 Hold the weight with elbows bent.
-Extend arms, pushing the weight away from your chest then return.
+Extend your arms, pushing the weight away from your chest then return.